Leading-edge slat: Types

 The slat extension can be controlled by the pilot.
-This is commonly used on airliners.
+It is commonly used on airliners.

 Operation

 The chord of the slat is typically only a few percent of the wing chord.
 The slats may extend over the outer third of the wing, or they may cover the entire leading edge.
-Many early aerodynamicists, including Ludwig Prandtl, believed that slats work by inducing a high energy stream to the flow of the main airfoil, thus re-energizing its boundary layer and delaying stall.
-In reality, the slat does not give the air in the slot a high velocity (it actually reduces its velocity) and also it cannot be called high-energy air since all the air outside the actual boundary layers has the same total heat.
+Many early aerodynamicists including Ludwig Prandtl, believed that slats work by inducing a high energy stream to the flow of the main airfoil, thus re-energizing its boundary layer and delaying stall.
+In reality, the slat does not give the air in the slot a high velocity (it actually reduces its velocity) and also it can not be called high-energy air since all the air outside the actual boundary layers has the same total heat.
 The actual effects of the slat are: